Apply to Medical Assisting

 Apply to PCC angle right

 All prerequisite classes must be passed with a grade “C” or above.
-If you are applying for the Fall Cohort, they must be completed by the end of Spring term.
-If you are applying for the Spring Cohort, they must be completed by the end of Fall Term.
-If you have met the core requirements of any of these classes at other colleges, please contact firstname.lastname@example.org to have your transcripts unofficially evaluated.
+If you are applying for the Summer Cohort, they must be completed by the end of Winter term.
+For the Fall Cohort, they must be completed by the end of Spring term.
+If you are applying for the Spring Cohort, they must be completed by the end of Fall term.
+If you have met the core requirements of any of these classes at other colleges, please contact email@example.com to have your transcripts unofficially evaluated.

 - WR 121: English Composition